NYC Kindergarten application period extended to January 22nd

 In each of our DLP classes, half of the children are English-dominant, and are ready to learn to read and write first in English, and half are French-dominant or bilingual, and may begin to learn to read and write in French.
 As children continue through the program, they each learn the second language.

 If you apply to the French Dual Language program you will be asked to indicate the language your child speaks.
-Zoned applicants who speak French “Very Well” must come in for a mandatory language verification assessment before the January deadline.
+Zoned applicants who speak French “Very Well” must come in for a mandatory language verification assessment by January 24.
 If, as a result of our assessment, we cannot verify that your child is fluent, your child will automatically be entered in the random selection for seat offers to Anglophone applicants.
 We recommend that all families applying to the DLP also put our “English” Kindergarten program on the application to increase the chance of a seat offer to PS 58.

 PS 58 is a zoned school, which means we must give priority for enrollment to children who live in our school’s zone.
 Due to the high number of applications from families within our zone, we have not been able to offer seats to out of zone children for many years.
 To find out if you are zoned for PS 58, please enter your home address into the School Search tool at the NYC Department of Education website.

 The Office of Enrollment will send placement notifications to all applicants, usually in March.
 In the past several years, based on citywide enrollment priorities, PS 58 seat offers have been given to applicants in the following order, until we reach capacity: